UBIEEE/Getting-Started-2023/README.md

 The simulator is a Java program that simulates a micromouse maze.
 The simulator is a great tool for testing algorithms and for testing the mouse itself.
 Currently, the simulator supports maze generation with two different algorithms and maze solving with two different algorithms.

 1. Locate the simulator in the UBIEEE GitHub organization.
-Clone the repository to your local machine.You can do this by going to IntelliJ and selected `Get from VCS` option.
+Clone the repository to your local machine.
+You can do this by going to IntelliJ and selected `Get from VCS` option.
 You can copy and paste the GitHub url into the `URL` field.
 You may have to sign into GitHub.

 2. Open up the README.md and read through it so that you understand the basic structure.

 3. Open up the project in IntelliJ.
 You can do this by clicking on the `File` menu and selecting `Open`.
 Navigate to the directory you cloned the repository to and open it.

-4. Run the simulator by generating and solving mazes observe how it functions.
+4. Run the simulator by generating and solving mazes and observe how it functions.
+If you receive errors due to missing JUnit as a dependency please follow the guide [here](https://www.jetbrains.com/help/idea/junit.html#intellij) to add JUnit as a dependency.

 5. Check out the page [here](https://github.com/orgs/UBIEEE/projects/2).
 This will take you to the project page.
-We will discuss the fututre development of the simulator.
+We will discuss the future development of the simulator.